AxisCommunications/axis-aws-kinesis-vsp/README.md

 Once the `docker-compose` command has been run, an RTSP stream is set up with the `start_stream.sh` script.
-The AWS GStreamer plugin kvssink sends media based on the Matroska container format to AWS Kinesis Video Streams.
+The AWS GStreamer plugin kvssink sends media based on the Matroska container format to Amazon Kinesis Video Streams.
 The plugin is set up with default values, however these values can be modified according to the [kvssink parameter reference](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/examples-gstreamer-plugin-parameters.html)
 .

-## Verify That the Kinesis Video Stream is Successfully Running
+## Verify That the Amazon Kinesis Video Stream is Successfully Running

-The most straightforward way to verify that the stream from the camera actually reaches Kinesis Video Streams is to do it from the AWS UI.
+The most straightforward way to verify that the stream from the camera actually reaches Amazon Kinesis Video Streams is to do it from the AWS UI.

 1. Log in to your AWS account.
-2. Search for and go to the Kinesis Video Streams service.
+2. Search for and go to the Amazon Kinesis Video Streams service.
-3. Make sure that you are in the correct AWS region, and select the Kinesis video stream in the list.
+3. Make sure that you are in the correct AWS region, and select the Amazon Kinesis video stream in the list.
 4. Click the 'Media Playback' button.
 5. If everything is set up correctly, the stream should show up.
 Wait a number